The 12 Prettiest Places in Paris You Need to See

 • 🏨 Where to Stay: Hôtel de la Cité – Charming hotel in a historic building with views of the cathedral

-Craving something that’s survived more corporate pivots than you have?
+Looking to see one of the most historic landmarks in the world?
 This 850-year-old Gothic masterpiece on Île de la Cité stands at Paris’s historic heart.
 Notre-Dame Cathedral continues its phoenix-like restoration after the 2019 fire.
 While interior access remains limited, you can appreciate its magnificent façade from the forecourt.

 The flying buttresses and intricate stone carvings showcase medieval craftsmanship.
-Find the small bronze marker called Point Zero outside—the official center point of Paris.
+Find the small bronze marker called Point Zero outside…the official center point of Paris.
 Nearby, Shakespeare and Company bookstore provides a literary haven.
 For the best views of Notre-Dame’s rose windows, cross to Île Saint-Louis or walk along the Left Bank of the Seine.

 Aerial view of Notre-Dame Cathedral, showcasing its stunning Gothic architecture